Hackndo/en.hackndo.github.io/_posts/2019-12-17-pass-the-hash.md

   - fr
 ---

-During internal intrusion tests, lateral movement is an essential component for the auditor to seek information in order to elevate his or her privileges over the information system.
+During internal intrusion tests, lateral movement is an essential component for the auditor to seek information in order to elevate their privileges over the information system.
 The technique known as **Pass the Hash** is extremely used in this situation to become an administrator on a set of machines.
 We will detail here how this technique works.

 <!--more-->

 ## NTLM Protocol

 The NTLM protocol is an authentication protocol used in Microsoft environments.
-In particular, it allows a user to prove who he is to a server in order to use a service offered by this server.
+In particular, it allows a user to prove their identity to a server in order to use a service offered by this server.

 > Note: In this article, the term "server" is used in the client/server sense.
 The "server" can very well be a workstation.